sbani/sbani.net/content/blog/website-v3.md

 **But the steps are simple and good to follow!**

 The last step was my [wercker](https://wercker.com/) deployment to Google Cloud Storage (gcs).
 I used a nodejs docker container and one with the google sdk.
-You can look at my [wercker.yml](https://github.com/sbani/sbani.net/blob/master/wercker.yml) to see what happens here.
+You can look into my [wercker.yml](https://github.com/sbani/sbani.net/blob/master/wercker.yml) to see what happens here.

 ## For the benchmark freaks

 ### Hexo build

 NPM-Install: 10 seconds

 hexo generate: 5 seconds

 All: 26 seconds

 ### Hugo build

 Hugo build: 2 seconds

 All: 10 seconds

 ### Conclusion